perseoGI/design-patterns/creational-design-patterns/object-pool/README.md

 ## Pros

+- Reduces coupling with concrete classes
+- Behaves like _operator new_, but is more flexible
+- Caching existing instances may improves performance
+- Reduces overhead of heap allocation & deallocation
+- Reduces heap fragmentation

 ## Cons

+- Memory may be wasted on unused pooled objects
+- Pooled objects may remain in memory until the end of the program
+- Object that are acquired from the pool must be reset prior to their use
+    - If the pool is the one to reset the state, it may expose implementation details of the objects
+- Clients have to ensure that an unused object is returned to the pool
+- ObjectPool class may get tightly coupled with the classes of the pooled objects
+    - May force modifying existing objects to support allocation techniques

 ## When to use?

 - Application needs to create and destroy tons of objects and that is a performance issue (tends to fragment the heap)
+- Objects are expensive to create from scratch

 ## Implementation